chuan-su/notes/src/aws/misc.md

 - [FAQ](https://aws.amazon.com/es/fsx/lustre/faqs/?nc=sn&loc=5)

+## EFS
+- Allows concurrent connections from multiple EC2 instances
+- Amazon EFS provides the scale and performance required for big data applications that require high throughput to compute nodes coupled with read-after-write consistency and low-latency file operations.
+### Performance Mode
+- Max I/O
+   Use the Max I/O performance mode if you have a very high requirement of file system operations per second.
+- General Purpose
+  General Purpose performance mode has the lower latency of the two performance modes and is suitable if your workload is sensitive to latency.
+Max I/O performance mode offers a higher number of file system operations per second but has a slightly higher latency per each file system operation.

 ## Aurora

 You can invoke a [Lambda function from an Amazon Aurora MySQL DB cluster](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraMySQL.Integrating.Lambda.html#AuroraMySQL.Integrating.LambdaAccess).
 This approach can be useful when you want to integrate your database running on Aurora MySQL with other AWS services.
 For example, you might want to send a notification using Amazon Simple Notification Service (Amazon SNS) whenever a row is inserted into a specific table in your database.

 To invoke a Lambda, the Aurora DB cluster must:
 - Create an IAM role, and attach the IAM polcy for providing permissions that allow Aurora DB cluster to invoke Lambda functions.
 - Configure your Aurora MySQL DB cluster to allow outbound connections to Lambda.

 ## Elatic Beanstalk